BARRATTS SOLICITORS

 The response will restate our understanding of the complaint; it will also confirm our decision and how we reached it.

 If there is evidence of poor service this will be acknowledged.
-The company will consider a remedy if appropriate which might include:
+The company will consider a remedy, if appropriate, which might include:

 • an apology